safetyAI/ChatSafetyAI/README.md

 ## Version History

 ### upcoming
-- now using `gpt-4o` as the main engine and for the vision microservice
+- `gpt-4o` as the main engine and for the vision microservice
-- regulations: improved chunking and indexing, especially for tables and equations
+- Canadian regulations: improved chunking and indexing, especially for tables and equations.
+Combination of two approaches of high and low granularity (new & old).
 - chat history
 - log out button
+- shorter greeting

 ### 05-12-24
 - support for Canada Occupational Health and Safety Regulations (COHSR) for federally regulated companies